 When you’re in a relationship with a selfish person, no matter what you do, they’d constantly make you feel like you aren’t giving enough back to them.
 Even the love you have for this person would feel one sided and painful, because none of your feelings would be reciprocated.

 A relationship with a selfish person would make you feel like you’re living through a heartbreak every day.
 No matter what you do, they’d still pick flaws with you or overlook your nice side.
 And even your nicest friendly or romantic gestures would be treated as ordinary and nothing spectacular.

 And while you try to please them by bending over backwards, their expectations from you would constantly increase all the time.
-And before you know it, you’d be hurt all the time and craving for the smallest sign of appreciation from this selfish person just to feel like you’re doing something right.
+Their lack of appreciation for the things you do for them too, would be apparent.
+And before you know it, you’d be hurt all the time and craving for the smallest sign of appreciation from this selfish person just to feel noticed or feel like you’re doing something right.
 [Read: The right way to let go of a relationship that's bad for you]

 10 signs to recognize a selfish person